-If the alarm sounds and you are not testing it, it is warning you of a potentially dangerous situation that requires your immediate attention.
+- If the unit alarms and you are not testing the unit, it is warning you of a potentially dangerous situation that requires your immediate attention.
 NEVER ignore any alarm.
 Ignoring the alarm may result in injury or death.
-If the unit alarms and you are not absolutely certain of the source of the smoke, get everyone out of the house immediately.
+If the unit alarms and you are not absolutely certain of the source of the smoke, get everyone out of the house immediately. - Never disconnect the AC power to quiet an unwanted alarm.
+Disconnecting the power disables the alarm so it cannot sense smoke.
+This will remove your protection.
+Instead open a window or fan the smoke away from the unit.
+The alarm will reset automatically.